salesforcecli/plugin-apex/messages/list.md

-# commandDescription

-display a list of IDs and general information about debug logs

 # longDescription

 Run this command in a project to list the IDs and general information for all debug logs in your default org.
 To fetch a specific log from your org, obtain the ID from this command's output, then run the “sfdx apex:log:get” command.

-# jsonDescription

-format output as JSON

-# logLevelDescription
+# summary

-logging level for this command invocation
+display a list of IDs and general information about debug logs

+Run this command in a project to list the IDs and general information for all debug logs in your default org.
+To fetch a specific log from your org, obtain the ID from this command's output, then run the “sfdx apex:log:get” command.

-# logLevelLongDescription
+# examples

-The logging level for this command invocation.
-Logs are stored in $HOME/.sfdx/sfdx.log.
+- sfdx apex:log:list
+- sfdx apex:log:list -u me@my.org

 # noDebugLogsFound